A Storyist project can contain text files (manuscript, scripts, notes), story sheets, and images. You can easily create a new project as follows:

 To rename a project, simply tap the title text beneath the icon and enter a new title.

-To delete an item:
+To delete a project:

 After you’ve opened a project, there are several ways to get around.
 The easiest is to simply tap.

 If you’re editing a Storyist project, the navigation sidebar initially displays the Project view.
-This view shows the contents of your project and lets you jump between project files and folders.
+This view shows the contents of your project and lets you quickly jump between project files and folders.

 In addition to using the Project view to get around, you can also use it to add, rename, delete, and export project items.
 The Add and Export buttons are available in the bottom bar, and the Rename and Delete buttons are available when you tap the Edit button.